tangrams/tangram-tutorial/README.md

 Within html blocks, remember that some symbols like `_` have to be written as `&#95;`.

+## To run the repo locally

+First install all the required packages `npm install`.

+To start a local server on port 1080 run: `npm start`

+Open the following url on your browser: `http://localhost:8080/#/`

+Hot loading is enabled, meaning that any changes made in the code will appear on the page by just saving the file.
+No re-building necessary.

 ## To create a build version

 To create a build version run: `npm run build`